MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Restore-SPODeletedContainer.md

 ## DESCRIPTION

-The `Restore-SPODeletedContainer` cmdlet removes a container and puts it in the recycle bin.
+The `Restore-SPODeletedContainer` cmdlet recovers a container from the recycle bin.
 You need to be a SharePoint Online administrator or Global Administrator to run the cmdlet.

 > [!NOTE]